Republican Left of Catalonia: Political principles and representation

 After the last Catalan parliamentary election in 2024, the Republican Left of Catalonia has 20 seats in the Parliament of Catalonia, making it the third largest in the chamber.
 Until 2010, it was one of the three coalition members of the tripartite left-wing Catalan Government, together with Socialists' Party of Catalonia (PSC) and Initiative for Catalonia Greens (ICV).
 The coalition was often uneasy due to tensions related to the new Statute of Autonomy of Catalonia.
 They governed Catalonia during the procés period alongside Junts, and held the presidency between 2021 and 2023.
+Since 2024 they are considered either preferential partners or confidence and supply to Salvador Illa's cabinet, givent that it was the support of their 20 seats in Parliament (alongside Comuns Sumar's) which permitted the PSC to form a minority government.
 Out of Catalonia, it has seven seats in the Spanish Parliament, six seats in the Senate (where they sit together with the basque EH Bildu) and one seat in the European Parliament.